fedgut/Weather-app/README.md

 # Javascript 05 Project: Weather App!

-This project builds a browser based ToDo list.
+This project builds a Weather APP with vanilla JS.
 You can check the complete description [here - project 5](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ## Built With: